Child’s Hill, Barnet

 The arrival of the Finchley Road spurred further growth from the late 1820s, when a tollgate was set up near the Castle Inn.
 An indication of the early significance of Child’s Hill is that this was the name given to what is now Cricklewood station when it opened in 1870.

-Shown in the photograph above,* Child’s Hill Park was laid out on land that was gifted for this purpose by the Ecclesiastical Commissioners in 1891.
+Shown in the photograph below,* Child’s Hill Park was laid out on land that was gifted for this purpose by the Ecclesiastical Commissioners in 1891.

 Child’s Hill became one of the poorest parts of Hendon urban district.
 Its housing was described by one councillor in 1903 as a “disgrace to civilisation.”